JuliaLang/www.julialang.org/blog/_posts/2012-03-11-shelling-out-sucks.md

 [Python] gets this right:
 using [`os.popen`](http://docs.python.org/library/os.html#os.popen) to shell out is officially deprecated, and the recommended way to call external programs is to use the [`subprocess`](http://docs.python.org/library/subprocess.html) module, which spawns external programs without using a shell.
 Constructing pipelines using `subprocess` [can be a little verbose](http://docs.python.org/library/subprocess.html#replacing-shell-pipeline), but it is safe and avoids all the problems that shelling out is prone to.
-In my followup post, I will describe how Julia makes constructing and executing pipelines of external commands as safe as Python's `subprocess` and as convenient as shelling out.
+In my [followup post], I will describe how Julia makes constructing and executing pipelines of external commands as safe as Python's `subprocess` and as convenient as shelling out.

-[followup post]: /drafts/2012/02/put-this-in-your-pipe/